Plant-based burgers disrupting the meat industry

 Inevitably, there are those who refuse to accept plant-based meat substitutes.
 An anti-plant-based public relations storm hit the US press - involving the “new meat” pioneers.

 The Center for Consumer Freedom, a PR firm whose sponsors have included meat producers and food industry organizations dedicated to promoting personal responsibility and protecting consumer food choices, posted full-page ads in major US newspapers and generated press coverage by claiming to reveal what the neo-meat burgers are made of, calling them “ultra-processed imitations”.

-The meat lobby strikes back
+The meat lobby strikes back!

 Yes!
-Fish, shrimp, and crab-cakes, all made with protein and algae --in an attempt to not harm oceans and marine life.
-Pioneering brands such as Atlantic Natural Food’s Loma Linda Tuno and GoodCatch will bring you tuna to satisfy all those with a taste for seafood and love of the environment.
-Be ready for the revolution.
+Fish, shrimp, and crab-cakes, all made with protein and algae - in an attempt to minimize harm to oceans and marine life.
+Pioneering brands such as Atlantic Natural Food’s Loma Linda Tuno and GoodCatch offer tuna to satisfy all those with a taste for seafood and love of the environment.

-Early adopters love social media and they tend to engage quickly, if they like your sharp positioning (think Apple, Tesla, Impossible Burger).
+Early adopters love social media and they engage quickly, if they like your sharp positioning (think Apple, Tesla, Impossible Burger).
 Measure your impact and adjust your campaign quickly.